Power outage that forced cruise ship back to Seattle was ‘very rare’ occurrence

 Lilburn said the Solstice had 4,331 people aboard and that there were no reported injuries.
 It was on its way to Ketchikan, Alaska.

 “The ship is currently operating normally,” Torres said on Monday.
-“In an abundance of caution, we worked with the United States Coast Guard to conduct a verification inspection of the ship’s operational safety.
+“In an abundance of caution, we worked with the United States Coast Guard to conduct a verification inspection of the ship’s operational safety.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.